-C. Mercury Switch Removal
+C. Mercury Switch Removal Program

-The HWS will soon begin implementing a program to encourage removal and recycling of mercury-containing convenience light switches from automobiles.
-Enacted by the General Assembly in 2005, this program requires auto recyclers and scrap metal dealers to remove the switches before the vehicles are crushed, shredded, and recycled into new steel.
-The vehicle recyclers and scrap metal dealers will receive \$5.00 for each switch that is removed, collected, and sent for recycling.
-Removal of the switches prior to recycling will greatly reduce mercury emissions during the steel-making process.
+The HWS implemented a program that encourages the removal and recycling of mercurycontaining convenience light switches from scrap automobiles known as "end of life" vehicles.
+Initially enacted in 2005 and revised and updated in 2007 by the General Assembly, this program requires auto recyclers and scrap metal processors to remove the switches before the vehicles are crushed, shredded, and recycled into the manufacture of steel.
+The vehicle recyclers and scrap metal processors will receive \$5.00 for each switch that is removed, collected, and sent for recycling.
+Removal of the switches prior to recycling greatly reduces mercury emissions during the steel-making process.
+Since 2007 33,576 mercury switches have been removed and 74 pounds of mercury has been recovered.